steffensc/pyvicon-datatstream-module/README.md

 ## To Do's:
+- v0.2.1 ISSUE: BUILD FAILS on Windows and UBUNTU!!!!
+Probably due to error when linking the compiled boost lib with the vicon datastream sdk library.
 - BUILD FAILS on Windows: Warning of coming close to the "maximum full path to an object file is 250"
 - Test on other Platforms: Windows, RaspBerry Pi ...
 - Clean up Makefile